rohsaurus/Cerberus/contributing.md

  - [Cloudflare Workers And Realm Sync](#cloudflare-workers-and-realm-sync)
  - [Adding the Auth Key to your Flutter Project](#adding-the-auth-key-to-your-flutter-project)
  - [Compiling](#compiling)
-# Contributing to Cerberus
-Hey!
-First of all, thank you for contributing to Cerberus.
-It's people like you that makes open source software the success it is!

 # First of all, what is Cerberus, and how does it work?